Admin-side guidance

 Supporting Documents for Passport UK

 This search sounds administrative, but it often appears right next to the photo step.
-The useful SEO position is to explain how supporting-document questions relate to the passport photo without pretending to be the official checklist.
+The useful SEO position is to explain how supporting-document questions relate to the passport photo without pretending to replace the official checklist.

 Direct answer